|BEFORE YOU DIVE IN...

-There are just 72 hours left to support Spotlight PA's vital investigative journalism and get your gift DOUBLED by the Benter Foundation in Pittsburgh.
-Lock in your dollar-for-dollar match before it expires »
+There are just 72 hours left to support Spotlight PA and get your gift DOUBLED by the Benter Foundation in Pittsburgh.
+Don't miss this chance to double your impact.

 —Colin D., Newsletter Editor